You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 Takeaway

-Trap cropping is a clever way to manage pests in your garden, and it is a technique that has been used for centuries.
+Trap cropping is a clever way to manage pests in your garden, a technique used for centuries.
 By planting a crop that’s attractive to pests, you can keep them away from the good stuff and reduce the damage they do.

 Add comment